What Is Valor in Poker?

 Let’s compare how valor changes in and out of position.
 We face a small bet on K72r as the preflop caller in a single raised pot.
 We’ll compare our strategy as BB against BTN, and against SB:

-While our equity is nearly identical in both situations, it’s harder to realize our equity when out of position.
-When you call a flop bet in-position, the out-of-position player may check the turn, allowing you to see two streets for the price of one.
+While our equity is nearly identical in both situations, it’s harder to realize our equity when OOP.
+When you call a flop bet in position, the out-of-position player may check the turn, allowing you to see two streets for the price of one.
 You don’t have this luxury as the out-of-position player; after checking the turn, you could still face a bet.
 Thus, when out of position, you fold more often.

 Stack-to-Pot Ratio